Mapacheee/Peacekeeper/README.md

 ## Monitor Panel (Web)

 Peacekeeper has a dashboard to monitor all suspicious activities and scenes of violence that have been captured by cameras.
-Made with NextJS Framework.
+Made with Svelvekit.

 ## Currently this project is under work 🛠️